 Okanagan wineries are known to make the best Icewines in Canada.
-With winters are cold enough to meet the strict standards of the VQA (Vintners Quality Alliance) for grape growing, wine-making techniques and wine production, Kalala Organic Estate Winery offers one of British Columbia’s largest selections of organic Icewines.
+With winters are cold enough to meet the strict standards of the VQA (Vintners Quality Alliance) for grape growing, wine-making techniques and wine production, Kalala Organic Estate Winery offers a large selection of BC icewines.

 In the Okanagan Valley, while the regular table wine grapes are harvested in September and October while the Icewine grapes left on the vines to continue to ripen.
 As the weather becomes colder, the sugar concentration of the grapes increases, while the acidity of the fruit decreases.
 They are then harvested from mid-December to early February, when they are naturally frozen to the ideal temperature.
 Since the sugar concentration in the fruit is much higher, it takes a temperature of – 8°C or colder in order for it to freeze.